Collagen Mix Joint Support Powder

 Marine Collagen Peptides (Type 1 Collagen)

 Why use marine collagen peptides in Collagen Mix?
-Marine collagen is the best natural source of collagen, 1.5 times faster to absorb than beef or pork collagen.
-Additionally, peptides are known for their small size and low molecular weight, further enhancing bioavailability.
+Marine collagen is the best natural collagen source, 1.5 times more rapidly absorbed than bovine or porcine collagen.
+Additionally, peptides are known for their small size and low molecular weight, further enhancing their bioavailability.

-In terms of benefits, marine collagen has a wide range of actions supporting both skin and bone health.
-Studies indicate that it is effective for wound healing, anti-aging, and bone regeneration (1).
-Marine collagen may also improve skin elasticity and reduce wrinkles (2).
+Marine collagen offers broad health benefits, supporting both skin and bone health.
+Scientific studies suggest it may aid in wound healing, anti-aging effects, and bone regeneration (1).
+It is also believed to improve skin elasticity and reduce wrinkles (2).

 Magnesium Citrate

 Why use magnesium citrate in Collagen Mix?
-As an alkaline formula, magnesium citrate improves magnesium bioavailability.
-Compared to other forms, it is better tolerated by the human body, making it highly absorbable.
+As an alkaline-forming ingredient, magnesium citrate improves the body’s ability to absorb and utilize magnesium.
+Compared to other magnesium forms, it is better tolerated and more readily assimilated by the body.

 Hyaluronic Acid

 Why use hyaluronic acid in Collagen Mix?
-Production declines by 6% every decade, leading to wrinkles, sagging, and skin dehydration (5).
-By age 50, half of the body’s hyaluronic acid has disappeared, so supplementing naturally is beneficial.
+With each passing decade, the body’s natural production of hyaluronic acid declines by 6%, leading to the appearance of wrinkles, skin sagging, and dehydration (5).
+By the age of 50, nearly half of the body's hyaluronic acid reserves have disappeared.
+This makes it beneficial to support the body by naturally supplementing with hyaluronic acid.

-A nutraceutical intake of pure hyaluronic acid over time can help the body reduce skin wrinkles (6) and alleviate joint pain (7).
-Hyaluronic acid could also, according to studies, reduce vaginal dryness (8) and promote wound healing (9).
+Unlike costly surgical injections, simply consuming nutraceutical-grade pure hyaluronic acid over time can help reduce skin wrinkles (6) and ease joint pain (7).
+Versatile in its benefits, scientific studies also suggest that hyaluronic acid may help alleviate vaginal dryness (8) and promote wound healing (9).

 Organic Silicon